cmayron/Legal-Calculus/README.md

 Layer, and the Governance Layer (GateZero™ + GateSigma™).
 These surfaces define the authority boundaries that all computation must inherit.
 ---
+These three constitutional surfaces govern all activation, movement, and runtime admissibility.

 # **5. Canonical Principle**